12 Spatial Equity Data Tool Algorithm

 8. Compute Demographic Disparity Scores

 The demographic disparity score is the percentage point difference between the representation of a demographic group in the data (the data-implied percentage) and the representation of that group in the geography (the geography-wide percentage).
-The demographic disparity score is always calculated using tract-level data, regardless of the selected geography.
-This is because we consider the tract level the appropriate unit of analysis to assess the demographics of the individuals with access to a given data point.
+Regardless of the selected geography, for non-travel shed analyses, the demographic disparity score is calculated using tract-level data.
+For travel shed analyses, the data-implied percentage is calculated using travel shed, not tract, boundaries.
+The geography-wide percentage is identical for both approaches and is calculated at the tract scale.
+We consider the tract or travel shed levels the appropriate units of analysis to assess the demographics of the individuals with access to a given data point.
 We illustrate how we calculate this metric through the example of calculating the demographic disparity score for Black residents in a simple geography with two census tracts.

 Now imagine 80 percent of the data uploaded by the user are located in tract 1 and 20 percent are located in tract 2.
 Then the data-implied percentage of Black residents would be (0.8)(0.2) + (0.2)(0.4) = 0.24.
 This is calculated identically across national-, state-, county-, and city-level analysis.
 The data-implied percentage of Black residents answers the question, “What is the share of Black residents in the tracts that the data come from?”